ashishb/adb-enhanced/docs/README.rst

 You will have to do ``brew install pandoc`` if you are missing pandoc.

-Note: The inspiration of this project came from `android-scripts <https://github.com/dhelleberg/android-scripts>`__.
+Note: The inspiration for this project came from `android-scripts <https://github.com/dhelleberg/android-scripts>`__.

 |Packaging status|